CCA-Public/scope/CONTRIBUTING.md

 Issues can be filed using GitHub Issues in the
 [Issues repo](https://github.com/CCA-Public/dip-access-interface/issues).
 It is recommended to file issues there rather than in any of the Archivematica-related code repositories.
-Artefactual staff also use GitHub issues for any work they do on this project.
+CCA and Artefactual staff also use GitHub issues for any work they do on this project.

 Useful questions to answer if you're having problems include: